MicrosoftDocs/winrt-related/winrt-related-src/midl-3/predefined-attributes.md

 ```

 ## The `[default_interface]` attribute

 The `default_interface` attribute is used to force the generation of a default interface where one wouldn't otherwise be generated.
-In the example below, **StateTriggerBase** has no need for a default interface, and it's only the presence of the `default_interface` attribute that causes one (named **IStateTriggerBase**) to be generated.
+In the example below, **StateTriggerBase** has no need for a default interface (because it has no public nonstatic members), so it's only the presence of the `default_interface` attribute that causes one (named **IStateTriggerBase**) to be generated.

 ```idl
 [default_interface]